🏥 Medical Imaging¶

 -

-OT-Bridge Editor reformulates "editing a vessel stenosis in coronary angiography" as a "constrained entropic OT problem in the vessel-structure composite domain," leveraging Schrödinger Bridge with path-level geometric projection supervision to achieve pixel-level controllable synthetic angiograms.
-On the ARCADE public dataset, it achieves a 27.8% relative improvement in downstream stenosis detection mAP@0.5.
+OT-Bridge Editor reformulates "editing a vascular stenosis on coronary angiography" as a constrained entropic OT problem in a vessel-structure composite domain.
+By employing Schrödinger Bridge with path-level geometric projection supervision, it achieves pixel-level shape/position controllable synthetic angiography, resulting in a 27.8% relative gain in downstream stenosis detection [email protected] on the ARCADE public dataset.

 -